lamikr/rocm_sdk_builder/README.md

 Command will accept the git branch name where to checkout as an optional parameter.
 Note that update command does not check binfo files which does not belong to any blist files in binfo/extra directory.

-# ROCM SDK Builder Use Examples
+# ROCM SDK Builder Usage Examples

 Following examples show how to run various types of applications in the builder ROCM SDK BUILDER environment.